tomphp/climbing-the-pyramid/climbing_the_pyramid.md

       /    UI & Domain   \
      /_____Unit Tests_____\

-This article didn't cover everything which is necessary to achieve this - the identification of the different layers, classification of the tests, correct architecture and mocking approaches are all the things I didn't discuss in detail here as I believe they have been covered in depth elsewhere.
+This article doesn't cover everything which is necessary to achieve this - the identification of the different layers, classification of the tests, correct architecture and mocking approaches are all the things I haven't discuss in detail here as I believe they have been covered in depth elsewhere.

 Since I've come up with these three rules through my experience, I'd really